youtube/cobalt/cobalt/site/docs/reference/starboard/modules/14/media.md

 Communicate to the platform how far past `current_playback_position` the app will write audio samples.
-The app will write all samples between `current_playback_position` and `current_playback_position` + `duration`, as soon as they are available.
+The app will write all samples between `current_playback_position` and `current_playback_position` + `duration`, as soon as they are available (during is in microseconds).
 The app may sometimes write more samples than that, but the app only guarantees to write `duration` past `current_playback_position` in general.
 The platform is responsible for guaranteeing that when only `duration` audio samples are written at a time, no playback issues occur (such as transient or indefinite hanging).
 The platform may assume `duration` >= 0.5 seconds.

 #### Declaration

 ```
-void SbMediaSetAudioWriteDuration(SbTime duration)
+void SbMediaSetAudioWriteDuration(int64_t duration)
 ```